-The central staff gives advice and support to the management and the organisation regarding political and administrative matters, security, legal affairs, communication and control.
+The central staff provides the management and the organisation with advice and support on political and administrative matters, security, legal affairs, communication and control.

-The Intelligence Directorate conducts investigations, issues information and mobilises third parties to safeguard the democratic legal order and national security, to actively reduce risks itself, and to contribute to the formulation of Dutch foreign policy.
+The Intelligence Directorate conducts investigations, provides information, and mobilises third parties to safeguard the democratic legal order and national security, to actively reduce risks, and to contribute to foreign policy-making.

 The Operations Directorate carries out operational activities to support investigations on behalf of the Intelligence Directorate.
-The National Signals Security Bureau (Nationaal Bureau voor Verbindingsbeveiliging, NBV) and the Joint Sigint Cyber Unit (JSCU) both fall under under this directorate.
+The National Communications Security Agency (Nationaal Bureau voor Verbindingsbeveiliging, NBV) and the Joint Sigint Cyber Unit (JSCU) both fall under under this directorate.

 Netherlands National Communications Security Agency, NBV